lb0o/website/content/en/docs/development/development.md

 To build images, you need to install and configure the [`docker buildx`](https://github.com/docker/buildx) plugin.

+Instead of a built-in builder, you can [configure additional ones](https://docs.docker.com/build/builders/), which may be remote, or support multiple architectures.
-The following command allows you to build images directly in a Kubernetes cluster:
+This example shows how to create a builder with `kubernetes` driver, which allows you to build images directly in a Kubernetes cluster:

 ```bash
 docker buildx create \